holdinghandsfeedingducks/writing/incentives-in-software-development.markdown

 Open Source effectively gets around the barrier to entry problem, because there are no manufacturing costs for software.
 With software, you can go from a design (source code) to a usable application (binary) _automatically_.
-This is because there is a computer program (called a compiler) which can assemble the instructions for the machine directly from the instructions that a skilled human can give it.
+This is because there is a computer program (called a compiler), which can assemble the instructions for the machine directly from the instructions that a skilled human can give it.
 So if I give away a software design, anyone can replicate it for free, and also make changes to my design, and still turn it into working software for free.